ajeyverma/smartcontroller/README.md

-# smartcontroller
-An IoT-based smart system using Arduino and MIT App Inventor for automatic/manual control of LED, Fan, and Alarm using sensors and its application.

 # Smart Controller

-This project is an Arduino + MIT App Inventor-based smart home controller for LED, fan, and alarm control using sensors (LDR, PIR, Thermistor) and Bluetooth communication.
+This project is an Arduino + MIT App Inventor-based smart controller for LED, fan, and alarm control using sensors (LDR, PIR, Thermistor) and Bluetooth communication.

 ## Features
 - Automatic Mode: Sensor-based control